 National Asian and Pacific Islander HIV/AIDS Awareness Day (NAPIHAD)

 National Asian and Pacific Islander HIV/AIDS Awareness Day, held annually on May 19, began in 2005 as an effort to educate Asian and Pacific Islander (API) communities about the threat HIV/AIDS poses to their communities.
 Nationally, one in three APIs living with HIV don’t know it.
 Over two-thirds of Asians and over half of Pacific Islanders have never been tested for HIV.
-The theme for the 2013 observance will be, “Taking Root: Our Stories, Our Community.”
+The theme for this years' observance will be, “Taking Root: Our Stories, Our Community.”

 The following materials will assist with the planning and hosting of community events on behalf of National Asian and Pacific Islander HIV/AIDS Awareness Day.